hybridgroup/gitnesse/README.md

  It enables a project to store Cucumber feature stories in a git-based wiki, test them against your code, and then update the wiki with the latest test results.

+ The advantage is, that the features are on a wiki, so non-programmers can see them, and edit using the wiki.
+Hence an awesome bi-directional testing flow between developers and non-developers on a team.

  Conceptually influenced by Fitnesse http://fitnesse.org/ thank you Uncle Bob!

 ## Installation